seznam/ima/docs/tutorial/writing-posts.md

 ```

 The IMA.js will automatically invoke this method when the `postSubmitted` event
 bus event occurs.
-For details on how this mechanism works, please reffer to the
+For details on how this mechanism works, please refer to the
 [Emitting events using the EventBus](./adding-some-state.md#emitting-events-using-the-eventbus)
 section of the third chapter of this tutorial.